ChicagoDSA/roberts/index.md

 description: Bob
 ---

-DSA working groups, committees, and legislative bodies around the United States use [Robert's Rules of Order](https://en.wikipedia.org/wiki/Robert's_Rules_of_Order) to conduct their discussions, debates, and votes.
+DSA working groups, committees, and legislative bodies across the United States use [Robert's Rules of Order](https://en.wikipedia.org/wiki/Robert's_Rules_of_Order) to conduct their discussions, debates, and votes.

 Here are the most important actions you'll take, and how to introduce them.